alexander-yakushev/Orglendar/README.md

 ## Version ##

-The latest version (0.6.0) is intender for the git/master version of Awesome.
+The latest version (0.6.0) is intended for the git/master version of Awesome.
 If you use Awesome v.3.4.X please use this version: https://github.com/alexander-yakushev/Orglendar/zipball/orglendar-0.5.0